Jorvan Vieira: Coaching career

-On December 26, 2007, it was officially announced that Vieira signed a one-year contract with Mes Kerman F.C. in the Iran Pro League for an approximate fee of $640,000.
-Yet a few days later on December 29 the deal fell through due to financial reasons.
+On 26 December 2007 it was officially announced that Vieira signed a one-year contract with Mes Kerman F.C. in the Iran Pro League for an approximate fee of $640,000.
+Yet a few days later on 29 December the deal fell through due to financial reasons.

-On February 2, 2008, Vieira signed an 18-month contract with AFC Champions League 2007 finalists Sepahan F.C.
-Vieira was sacked by Sepahan F.C. on June 9, 2008, 12 months before his contract would expire.
+On 2 February 2008 Vieira signed an 18-month contract with AFC Champions League 2007 finalists Sepahan F.C.
+Vieira was sacked by Sepahan F.C. on 9 June 2008, 12 months before his contract would expire.

-Vieira signed a one-year contract with Iraq on September 2, 2008 to manage them for the second time, where he led them in the Gulf Cup.
+Vieira signed a one-year contract with Iraq on 2 September 2008 to manage them for the second time, when he led them in the Gulf Cup.

-On August 10, 2013, Jorvan Vieira was named coach of Kuwait's national side.
+On 10 August 2013 Jorvan Vieira was named coach of Kuwait's national side.
 The Brazilian led Iraq's national side to success in the 2007 Asian Cup.

 In October 2018 Jorvan Viera was named coach of Ismaily from Egypt.
-After a string of poor results sitting in the bottom of the league and getting knocked out of the 2018-19 Arab Club Champions Cup at the expense of Raja Casablanca on penalty's 4-2 he resigned on December 13, 2018 after only 2 months at the club.
+After a string of poor results sitting in the bottom of the league and getting knocked out of the 2018-19 Arab Club Champions Cup at the expense of Raja Casablanca on penalty's 4-2 he resigned on 13 December 2018, after only 2 months at the club.